 Doctors also recommend that you re-train your body how to breathe.
-Anxiety makes your body stop its normal breathing pattern, so even if you're feeling calm and happy you may still be prone to hyperventilation, which ultimately will increase your anxiety and your stress and cause further anxiety problems.
+Anxiety makes your body stop its standard breathing pattern, so even if you're feeling calm and happy, you may still be prone to hyperventilation, which ultimately will increase your anxiety and your stress and cause further anxiety problems.

 There is no clear, scientifically validated way to re-train your body to breathe better, but most experts recommend the following: